LonglongaaaGo/longlongaaago.github.io/_pages/about.md

 ### Current News
 - I am currently working at Nasdaq Verafin as an AI research intern.
+- On Dec.
+29, 2024, our paper Visual Style Prompt Learning Using Diffusion Models for Blind Face Restoration was publised at Pattern Recognition [[page]](https://github.com/LonglongaaaGo/VSPBFR).

 <!-- **News (2024)** -->